SEKOIA-IO/documentation/docs/getting_started/roles_permissions.md

 | SIC_READ_GENERATION_MODES | Get generation modes |

 !!! note
-    SIC is the term used internally for the Operations Center.
+    SIC is the term we use internally for the Operations Center.

 #### Assets